iocss/crossass/README.md

 2. Add public API to get parent & ~~current~~ modifers(?).
 3. ~~Exporting with namespace like `.namespace .module`, `.namespace .module-modifier`.~~
 4. Make x-extend() mixin to be more flexible, robust.
-5. Almost done all I want to.
+5. Almost done all I want to do.
 6. Update document (code in Summary section is always the latest example).
 7. Live Template for IntelliJ IDEA family (PhpStorm, WebStorm etc.) I use, maybe.
 8. Use more, test more.